 If you have some savings, or want to start saving, you can open a separate bank account.
 Savings accounts help you save money for the future.
 You can earn interest by putting money in a savings account.
 However, most savings accounts only allow you to take money out of the account a few times per month.

 Opening a bank account

-In order to open a bank account, you will need at least aa small amount of money in order to open the account.
-To open a bank account, you also will two forms of ID to prove who you are.
+To open a bank account, you will need at least a small amount of money.
+To open a bank account, you must show two forms of identification (ID) to prove who you are.